 So what about the myth of romantic love?
 The idea that there is someone meant for us.
 I believe this is a lie, a terrible one, perpetrated with good intent, but that leads us astray and fails to instill the clarity of what love requires and leads us to the state of disarray and failed relationships.

 Love doesn’t just happen.
 Love is a choice.
 Usually, it begins when we have fallen for someone after the emotional feelings have subsided.
-That is the time we can decide to truly love someone.
-We can also make a choice to love our children when they are born.
+That is the time we can decide to love someone truly.
+We can also choose to love our children when they are born.
 This will make more sense as we dive further in.

-That being said, we often dream of someone saving us, a “Prince Charming” or finding someone who will be our partner in life.
-But when we enter into a relationship where we depend on another person, whether it is for emotional stability, strength, or support, we are not in love, we are dependent upon them, and that is parasitism.
+That said, we often dream of someone saving us, a “Prince Charming,” or finding someone who will be our life partner.
+But when we enter into a relationship where we depend on another person, whether it is for emotional stability, strength, or support, we are not in love.
+We are dependent upon them, and that is parasitism.
 When you need another person to survive, you are a parasite on them.
 Think about that.
-Two people can only be in love with each other when they are quite capable of living without each other but choose to live with each other.
+Two people can only be in love when they can live without each other but choose to live with each other.

-Now it is perfectly healthy and natural to desire to have someone to be there for us and to take care of us, but we just cannot let the desire rule us or mislead us into thinking that is love.
+Now it is perfectly healthy and natural to desire someone to be there for us and take care of us, but we just cannot let the desire rule us or mislead us into thinking that it is love.

-So then how do we find true love?
-The only way is to first do the spiritual work to build yourself into a disciplined person worthy of love, in other words, you must first find unconditional love for yourself.
-In this process, you will develop the self-discipline to delay gratification, accept responsibility for our lives and choices, dedicate ourselves to the truth, and find and maintain a balance throughout the process.
+So then, how do we find true love?
+The only way is first to do the spiritual work to build yourself into a disciplined person worthy of love.
+In other words, you must first find unconditional love for yourself.
+In this process, you will develop the self-discipline to delay gratification, accept responsibility for your lives and choices, dedicate yourself to the truth, and find and maintain a balance throughout the process.
 Thus love and discipline go hand in hand.

 “Love is not simply giving; it is judicious giving and judicious withholding as well.
 It is judicious praising and judicious criticizing.
 It is judicious arguing, struggling, confronting, urging, pushing, and pulling in addition to comforting.
 It is leadership.
 The word “judicious” means requiring judgment, and judgment requires more than instinct; it requires thoughtful and often painful decision making.”*

 Laziness, interestingly enough, is the opposite of love.
-So loving someone is fulfilling a need we have.
-And as anyone who genuinely loves knows there is a pleasure in truly loving another.
+Love entails work, sacrifice, and giving without expecting anything in return.
+To love is one of the hardest but most rewarding and fulfilling things we can do.
+And while love takes effort, it is something we all need and crave.
+It is part of what makes us human.
+And as anyone who genuinely loves knows, there is an innate pleasure in truly loving another.
 We love because we want to love.
+We need to love.
 The best part?
 Genuine love is self-replenishing.
 It enlarges the self.
-Even though it takes energy, it actually fills us, rather than depletes us.
+Even though it takes energy, it actually refills us with more energy rather than depletes us.
 That is why love is both selfish and unselfish at the same time.
+It is one of the truest and most healing ways of giving to others and ourselves simultaneously.

 It is important to point out that we can only truly love another human being.
 When we love someone, we cathect or engage in the process of making something important to us.
 We can cathect anything, sports, animals, a car.
-But under this definition, only a human is capable of spiritual growth; thus we can only truly love another human.
+But under this definition, only a human can spiritually grow; thus we can only truly love another human.

 Moreover, simply making something important to us alone is not love.
 This is because genuine love transcends the matter of cathecting.
-When we love, it is without the guarantee of control, and it is not conditional upon feelings.
+When we love, it is without a guarantee or control of the outcome and is not conditioned upon feelings.
 It is a choice.
 The choice to listen, to hear.
-To be there for someone without condition, only with the desire to empower yours or their spiritual growth.
+To be there for someone without condition, only with the desire to empower your or their spiritual growth.
 Even though love is unconditional, it is a unique process by which the giver and the receiver both receive.

 “True listening, total concentration on the other, is always a manifestation of love.
 An essential part of true listening is the discipline of bracketing, the temporary giving up or setting aside of one’s own prejudices, frames of reference and desires so as to experience as far as possible the speaker’s world from the inside, stepping inside his or her shoes.
 This unification of speaker and listener is actually an extension and enlargement of ourself, and new knowledge is always gained from this.
 Moreover, since true listening involves bracketing, a setting aside of the self, it also temporarily involves a total acceptance of the other.”*